GerbenAaltink/alopex/README.md

 # Alopex

-Alope is an easy to use data store.
+Alopex is an easy to use data store.
 It can be used for persistent data in a sqlite file or just blazing fast in memory.
 It automatically synchronizes schema when you have have new fields or a new table.
+It has only TWO dependencies.
+Critical packages working with data like alopex shouldn't have much requirements.
+Alopex is future proof!

 Features:
  - insert